 **This post has been updated July 13, 2017 based on new information about how to eat gluten-free at Snooze.
 It also contains affiliate links.**

-I was at Snooze in early July, with my friends, and I ordered the “gluten-free friendly” pancakes.
+I was at Snooze in early July 2017, with my friends, and I ordered the “gluten-free friendly” pancakes.
 I used my Nima Sensor to test the pancakes and the sensor came back with the message, “gluten found.”
 The server made me a new pancake, and I got the same “gluten found” message.

 I’m not sure if the batter contains gluten, or if cross contamination is pervasive there, but I do not recommend eating the gluten-free pancakes at Snooze.
 You can watch my Nima test live here: